themeaningofmeaning/ultra-state/README.md

 > 2. My **Splits** for today's run.
 > 3. The **Analyzer Report** for today's run (efficiency & decoupling).
 >
 > **Task:** Analyze today's performance in the context of my recent training load.
-Was the high cardiac drift caused by poor pacing (see Splits), or accumulated fatigue from the last 2 weeks (see Activities)?"
+Was the high cardiac drift caused by poor pacing (see Splits csv, attached), or accumulated fatigue from the last 2 weeks (see Activities csv, attached)?"

 ## Project Structure